yazi-rs/yazi-rs.github.io/docs/configuration/theme.md

 For more complex and precise rules, such as matching a specific file in a specific directory, use `globs` - these are always executed first to check if any rules in the glob set are met.
 However, they are much slower than `dirs`, `files`, and `exts`, so it's not recommended to use them excessively.

-If none of the above rules match, it will fallback to `conds` to check if any specific conditions are met. `conds` are mostly used for rules related to file metadata, which includes the following conditional factors:
+If none of the above rules match, it will fall back to `conds` to check if any specific conditions are met. `conds` are mostly used for rules related to file metadata, which includes the following conditional factors:

 - `dir`: The file is a directory
 - `hidden`: The file is hidden